 1.2 What additional information related to the Code of Conduct, e.g., replies to the Questionnaire on the Code of Conduct, is made publicly available in your State?

-Further updated information on the Hungarian Defence Forces is available on the homepage of the HDF and can be obtained via Internet at http://www.honvedelem.hu/.
+Further information on the Hungarian Defence Forces and MoD is available on the official homepage: www.kormany.hu/en/ministry-of-defence.